Gov. Inslee touts vaccine progress and defends criticism from Democratic lawmakers on his reopening plan

 Demand for the vaccine in Washington, as throughout the country, continues to far outpace supply.

-Health care providers submitted requests to the state Department of Health for more than 358,000 first doses of vaccine this week, officials said.
+Health care providers submitted requests to the DOH for more than 358,000 first doses of vaccine this week, officials said.
 The department had 107,000 first doses to give out, fulfilling less than a third of orders.

 The state distributed about 59,000 doses meant to be the second dose a person receives, about 15,000 fewer than providers requested.